icopy-site/awesome/docs/awesome/awesome-no-login-web-apps.md

 * [LeanLogoMaker](https://leanlogomaker.com) - Generate 100s of logos, pick your favourite and download.
 Includes covers and profile images for your social media sites.
 * [doka.photo](https://doka.photo/) - Easy to use photo editor.
 You can crop, rotate, flip, add a filter, resize and annotate.
 * [CleanIcons](https://cleanicons.xyz) - Download Font Awesome icon fonts as PNG's.
+* [Mancer](https://mancer.app) - Design, share, and order T-Shirts from the browser.
+Designs can be exported as PNGs.

 ### Internet Downloaders